 Arthur C. Clarkes novel 2010: Odyssey Two (1982) proved to be a best-seller.
 In the heat of the big post-Star Wars (1977) science-fiction boom, the film rights became subject to a bidding war.
 Attempts were made to inveigle Stanley Kubrick back but the director eventually settled upon was Peter Hyams.
-Peter Hyams had achieved some distinction with his two previous science-fiction films Capricorn One (1978), a witty satire of the space mission by way of Watergate, and Outland (1981), an effective translation of High Noon (1952) into space.
+Hyams had achieved some distinction with his two previous science-fiction films Capricorn One (1978), a witty satire of the space mission by way of Watergate, and Outland (1981), an effective translation of High Noon (1952) into space.
 Some science-fiction critics (Harlan Ellison, John Brosnan) have unjustly ridiculed Peter Hyams for minor scientific errors, but on the whole these three films form a trilogy of intelligent science-fiction works, making Hyams for a time seem one of the genres most promising directors.
+During this time, he also produced the quirkily appealing Universal monster homage The Monster Squad (1987).
 Regrettably, Hyamss later ventures into sf/fantasy Stay Tuned (1992), Timecop (1994), The Relic (1997), End of Days (1999) and A Sound of Thunder (2005) slip into merely hired-gun formula film-making.
 Out of all of Peter Hyamss films, 2010 remains his finest work.

 2001 did not need a sequel, but 2010 fits the bill surprisingly well.
 Arthur C. Clarkes 2010 novel was forgettable and this is one of the few examples of a story making a better film than it does a book.
 Certainly, on one level, 2010 lacks the epically transcendental reach of 2001 where 2001 covered the whole of human evolution, 2010 is merely an investigative mission to discover what happened to the previous expedition.
 2010 does climax with a transcendentally grandiose vision of the transformation of Jupiter into a new sun, which comes near achieving some of the originals epic scope.
 Much more attention is paid to realistic science than probably any other film of the post-Star Wars boom, but there are certain other aspects such as a creeping case of the Spielbergain warm fuzzies.
 Peter Hyams has added a whole subtext of East-West tension that was not in Arthur C. Clarkes novel and the films one failing is in going out undercutting the grandiose beauty of Jupiters transformation with banal homilies about international cooperation and universal brotherhood.